 Students are reminded to verify with the Guidance Department that the proposed activities are eligible for Community Involvement hours before they begin the activity.
-Once a group of activity hours are completed (10 hours or more), students can complete the Community Involvement form located in Student Services or preferably bring in a letter from the non-profit organization on letter head.
+Once a group of activity hours are completed (10 hours or more), students can complete the Community Involvement form (link to the form above OR available in Student Services) or preferably bring in a letter from the non-profit organization on letter head.
 All completed activities must be signed by the acting supervisor of the activity.
 A phone number at which the supervisor can be reached at, an email and complete address of the organization must be provided.
 In the letter/form a detailed description of the activity performed must be included as well with the date in which the activity took place and the total number of hours completed by the student.
 All completed letters/forms can then be handed in directly to Student Services.

 Get started as early as possible!

 - Students will be able to start accumulating community involvement hours in the summer before they enter grade 9 and must complete the 40 required hours before they graduate

 - There are many opportunities to volunteer both inside and outside of the school community.
 To get started you can visit Student Services for information or for more volunteer opportunities in your area visit The Halton Social Planning Council and Volunteer Centre at http://volunteerhalton.caor the Halton Community Service Directory at www.hhplon.ca/hcd/hcd.html

 Choose an eligible activity